jonathan34c/Snapchat-Face-filter/README.md

 6. ~~Wrap the project to a SDK and create sample android application which use the SDK to create face filter~~
 7. ~~Write up detail instructions and requirements for the usage of SDK in readme file~~

+# 🈲 Limitations
+1. Can only load 3D face locally
+2. Does not support area outside of face (can't do ear or hat)
+3. Does not provide default faces.

 # 🤖 Technology used